 Vice Provost and Associate Vice Chancellor, Global Education and Outreach

-The NYU Abu Dhabi Vice Chancellor is the highest ranking administrative office at the University.
-Working closely with students, faculty, staff, and administrators the Vice Chancellor oversees all academic, administrative, and operational affairs for NYU Abu Dhabi.
-The Vice Chancellor is an active contributor to the leadership of NYU globally and a vibrant, visible presence within the intellectual and cultural life of Abu Dhabi.
+The NYU Abu Dhabi Vice Chancellor is the chief executive of the University and its campus.
+Working closely with faculty, students, staff, and administrators the Vice Chancellor oversees all academic, administrative, financial, and operational affairs for NYU Abu Dhabi.
+The Vice Chancellor serves on the Senior Leadership Team of NYU in New York and globally, and is a vibrant, visible presence in the intellectual and cultural life of Abu Dhabi.

 Westermann had been with the Mellon Foundation since 2010, and was the executive vice president for programs and research since 2016.
 In that role, she launched initiatives that study and promote the value of the humanities and the liberal arts, strengthen community colleges, encourage graduate education reform, renew preservation of cultural heritage around the world, and support scholars and artists at risk.